rrwick/Basecalling-comparison/README.md

 ### Recommendations

-My current recommendation is simply to use the latest version of Albacore: v2.1.2.
-It does well on read accuracy and had the best assembly accuracy.
+There are two obvious recommendations to make.
+The first is the current version of Albacore (v2.1.3).
+It has very good read accuracy, produces decent assemblies, runs quickly, is easy to use and has many useful features.
+For most users, this will be the best basecaller choice.

+My second recommendation, Chiron v0.3, is more of a mixed bag.
+Its pre-Nanopolish assembly accuracy is outstanding, and it also had the best post-Nanopolish (methylation-aware) assembly, though only by a small margin.
+It may therefore be the best choice when assembly accuracy is paramount.
+However, Chiron is much slower than Albacore to run and only a viable option if you have a powerful GPU to accelerate the process.
+Even with powerful GPUs, basecalling an entire MinION run could take a very long time.
+I would therefore only recommend Chiron to users with a small volume of reads to basecall.

 Scrappie raw v1.1.1 (rgr_r94 and rgrgr_r94 models) also did quite well and had the highest read accuracy.
 However, Scrappie is a research product, labelled as a 'technology demonstrator' and lacks nice features present in Albacore, such as FASTQ output and barcode demultiplexing.
 I therefore think Albacore is a better choice for most users.

-Chiron v0.2 is by far the best performing third-party basecaller and might also be worth a try.
-However, it is very slow on CPUs and is only a viable option if you have a powerful GPU to accelerate the process.
 Nanonet, basecRAWller and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated.

-My recommendation would have been harder before Albacore v2 was released.
-Then, the basecaller with the best assembly accuracy had very poor read accuracies: Albacore v0.9.1.
-Whether it would have been a good choice might depend on your analysis.
-We've dodged that decision for the moment but may someday be faced with a similar dilemma if a future basecaller excels at consensus accuracy over read accuracy or vice versa.